usnistgov/800-63-3/sp800-63-3/sec7_tofedornottofed.md

 1. Pseudonymity is required, necessary, feasible, or important to stakeholders accessing the service.
 2. Access to the service only requires a partial attribute list.
 3. Access to the service only requires at least one attribute reference.
-4. Agency is not the authoritative source or issuing source for required attributes.
+4. The agency is not the authoritative source or issuing source for required attributes.
 5. Attributes are only required temporarily during use (such as to make an access decision), such that agency does not need to locally persist the data.